whitespur/DeFishare/README.md

 # DeFishare-Protocol
 This is a library of smart-contracts for Testing and Development purposes which have been compiled and deployed by Mitchell with Remix.
-This protocol is currently in an alpha state and under active development.
-The beta release may or may not incorporate some if not all of these smart-contracts.
+This protocol is currently in active development and testing.
+The solidity smart-contract libraries are still under construction and being created in the repository and are in no particular order at the moment.

 DeFi Community utilizing Twitter to establish/develop User's and a Following.
-The aggregation protocol and trading platform is under active development, and planned to be released in late 2021 pending community development.
+The aggregation protocol and trading platform is also under active development, and planned to be released in late 2021 pending community development.

-Description:
+DEX AGGREGATOR Description:
 Full On-Chain DEX aggregator with zkRollups intergrated/Hardforked For (DeFishare-Beta) from the 1Inch protocol and Synthetix.
 Work in Progress

 Build Status Coverage